Robert P. Reed: Auxiliary Bishop of Boston

 On June 3, 2016, Pope Francis appointed Reed as an auxiliary bishop of Boston and titular bishop of Sufar.
 He was consecrated on August 24, 2016, at the Cathedral of the Holy Cross in Boston by Cardinal Seán O'Malley, with Bishops Robert Peter Deeley and Arthur Kennedy as co-consecrators.
 As of 2024, Reed serves as a vicar general and the regional bishop of the west region of the archdiocese.

 For the United States Conference of Catholic Bishops (USCCB), Reed is currently a member of the board for Catholic Relief Services, he served on the Committee for Migration, the Committee for Pro-Life Activities, the Committee for Religious Liberty and he was chair of the Committee on Communication.
 In June 2023, he and three other USCCB committee chairs sent a letter to the US Congress asking lawmakers to address the exploitation of children in social media and other online settings.

+Rector of Saint John's Seminary

+On March 24, 2026 it was announced that Reed had been named 23rd rector of Saint John's Seminary, a major seminary in Brighton, Massachusetts sponsored by the Archdiocese of Boston, effective at the start of the 2026-2027 academic year.
+With this appointment, Reed ceased to be responsible for the west region of the archdiocese, but remained an auxiliary bishop and retained his position at CatholicTV.